 The yield curve is a graph that depicts interest rates for different terms.
 If you start at the left-hand side, you will see short-term rates (i.e., 30 day, 90 day, etc.) and longer-term rates (i.e., 5 year, 10 year, 30 year, etc.) as you move across the graph to the right.
 Recently, the 10-year Treasury bond yielded less than you can earn on cash (or the 30-day Treasury bill) at an interest rate of 2.46%.
 David explains that this occurrence has habitually preceded economic recessions since 1960.

 What does this mean for your portfolio planning?
 Even though stock market peaks have consistently come with yield curve inversions, David says that it shouldn’t automatically mean you need to pull out of the stock market.
-Instead of retracting, we should be strategic about incrementally adjusting our portfolio to include real assets and adjust our exposure.
+Instead of retracting, we should be strategic about incrementally adjusting our portfolio.
 A yield curve inversion is just one of many signals that a recession is coming.
 It shouldn’t be the only factor taken into consideration.

 How and why the policy rate is being controlled